aoancea/course-oop/README.md

 Hope you'll enjoy it!

 ## Abstract
-  1. What is Object-Oriented Programming
+  * What is Object-Oriented Programming
-    a.
-Basics
+    * Basics
+      * What is a class ?
+      * What is an object ?
+    * Identifying classes from requirements
+      * Abstraction
-  2. Fundamental priciples of OOP
+  * Fundamental priciples of OOP
+    * Encapsulation
+    * Inheritance
+    * Polymorphism